 GAD is a commonly experienced mental health illness.
 It represents the continuation of a spectrum of feelings commonly experienced that become uncontrolled and damaging.

-It can result in severe impairment of normal functionality, and the risk of suicidal ideation, self-harm and self-neglect are increased.
+It can result in severe impairment of normal functionality, and the risk of suicidal ideation, self-harm and self-neglect is increased.

 Generalised anxiety disorder is a common condition experienced globally.

-Anxiety disorders are common and experienced globally.
-The World Health Organisation estimate that 3.6% of the worlds population are affected.
+The World Health Organisation estimates that 3.6% of the world's population is affected.
 It is seen in women twice as frequently as men.

-The UK is affected in a similar manner with estimates of prevalence ranging from approximately 3-5%.
+The UK is affected in a similar manner with estimates of prevalence ranging from 3-5%.

 Women are approximately twice as likely to experience GAD compared to men.